mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 (model.fit x y :batch_size 128 :epochs 60 :callbacks [print_callback])
 ~~~~~~~~

-In lines 52-54 we defined a model using the Keras APIs and in lines 56-57 compiled the model using a [categorical crossentropy optimizer](https://keras.io/optimizers/).
+In lines 52-54 we defined a model using the Keras APIs and in lines 56-57 compiled the model using a [categorical crossentropy loss function with an RMSprop optimizer](https://keras.io/optimizers/).

 In lines 59-65 we define a function **sample** that takes a a first required argument **preds** a one-hot predicted encoded character that might look like (maxlen or 40 values):